Toys

 View on Amazon

 Think your dog may enjoy a larger herding ball?
 Look no further than this Race&Herd product, which comes in 18-inch and 25-inch diameters.
-The ball is made from heavy-duty, thick PVC material, and it comes with a durable polyester and nylon protective cover.
-And it even includes a herding ball training book.
+The ball is made from heavy-duty, thick PVC material and comes with a durable polyester and nylon protective cover.
+It even includes a herding ball training book.
 Customers say it’s easy to blow up with the included pump.
 However, a few report that the ball doesn’t hold air well.
 Still, many pup owners say their dogs spend hours of fun with this herding ball.

 Price